 1. Snowmobiling

-Snowmobiling in Whistler is super-popular.
-I LOVED our snowmobiling tour, so much that we did this tour three times while we lived in Whistler!
+Snowmobiling is a super-popular activity in Whistler for non-skiers.
+I LOVED our snowmobiling tour, so much that we have done this tour three times so far while living in Whistler!

 Imagine cruising down wide groomed trails and deep into Whistler’s backcountry on a high-powered top-of-the-range snowmobile.
 A snowmobile can reach speeds of up 120 miles per hour, which is very fast!